microbit-apps/display-shield/README.md

 Bitmaps also can be created using the built-in image editor in MakeCode.

-> **NOTE: This extension will only work in https://makecode.microbit.org/beta**.
-The extension is still under development and is subject to changes.
-Please file issues at https://github.com/microbit-apps/display-shield/issues

 ## Arcade shields for the micro:bit V2

 Various Arcade (display) shields for the micro:bit V2 are available on the market today, including: